CodeToCommunicate/CoCoLessons/08_git_part_2.md

 relationship with each other.
 **Such a relationship can be modelled in _git_: one branch (typically a local one) can "track" another one (typically remote)**.
-Therefor to track a remote branch:
+Therefore, to track a remote branch:

 Once such a tracking relationship has been established, a couple of things will become a lot easier: most notably, when pushing or pulling.